-Don’t worry, Josh Shaw.
+Don’t worry, Calvin Ridley.

 You are not the first professional athlete, or even the first NFL player, to get wrapped up in a gambling-related controversy.
 Ideally, you’d be the last.
 But let’s be real; that’s likely not the case.

 Though the NFL scrambles to protect the shield and integrity of its games amid expanding legalized sports betting nationwide, at least the league’s history of gambling scandals seems more like a whisper compared with the shouts of other pro leagues.
+Meanwhile, owners in all of the big-four pro leagues grow more comfortable with sports betting as a revenue stream.

 Looking at you, MLB; your past is littered with the 1919 Chicago Black Sox and Pete Rose.
 And you, too, NBA and referee Tim Donaghy.